 Consider leaning on user behavior metrics to create a fully functional dashboard report with information on the website’s overall state.
 To do this, go to the Looker Studio home page.
 Here, you can either create a blank report or use one of the offered visualization templates.

 To simplify the process of gathering analytical data, go to the Template Gallery and choose the Google Analytics Behaviors Overview dashboard (or any other dashboard you want to use).

 Then, click the Use My Own Data button, choose your account, and select the project you want to analyze from Google Analytics 4.

 It provides comprehensive information about the most popular pages among your audience.
 For the analyzed merchandise store, these pages are:

 Since we need to pay attention to pages with high organic traffic and CTR first, the report outlined above can help us in determining these pages.

 You can also generate dashboard reports based on the data from Google Search Console.
-Just go to Google Data Studio, select any suitable template, and click Use My Own Data.
+Just go to Looker Studio, select any suitable template, and click Use My Own Data.